 It doesn’t require luck, genius, or special connections.

-You don’t have to attend overpriced weekend financial seminars or learn the latest tricks and gimmicks sold by slick marketers.
+You don’t have to attend overpriced weekend financial seminars (when they start running them again in a Covid normal world) or learn the latest tricks and gimmicks sold by slick marketers.

 As John Bogle wisely stated, “The secret is there are no secrets.”

 The truth behind how to build wealth is public domain knowledge, simple to understand, and nobody is going to get rich selling it to you.

 In fact, it’s so simple it can be explained in just two sentences:

 - Make more than you spend and invest the difference wisely.